darky/effector-mikroorm/README.md

 })
 ```

-Further, simply use Effector and MikroORM "as is" in code and auto persistance in DB will "magically" works 🪄 <br/>
+Further, simply use Effector and MikroORM "as is" in code and auto persistence in DB will "magically" works 🪄 <br/>
 Only need to use few utils like `em` and `sideEffect`, which can help to consider context of appropriate life cycle

 ## Example